ndaneil/matterdoor/README.md

 clang-format error: [Errno 2] No such file or directory: 'clang-format' Files generated in: <absolute-path-to-project-folder>/src/zap-generated
  ```
 Afterwards, we can see that in the `src/zap-generated/` folder, the files were updated.
+Now the next step is adding the LED controller and animation logic, and configuring the handlers for the clusters that were added.

-### Adding WS2812b drivers
+### Adding WS2812B drivers
 The first step is to modify the `Kconfig` file as shown below.
 The `mainmenu` string can be freely modified.
-The important chanrge is to modify the `I2S` device to be enabled by default:
+The important change is to modify the `I2S` device to be enabled by default:

 ```diff
   #